d-002/fast-voronoi/README.md

 The times for the current approach also include any eventual collision removal time, although I think this is too rare to have any impact and is just extra flex.

 > [!WARNING]
-> These might be outdated
+> These are old benchmark results
 >
 > Check the commit at which these were made (before adding POO and weights)
 > I might add a release for this version as it is faster and you may not want the weights feature